 For some unsolicited advice: You are responsible for your child’s existence on this planet but if they don’t directly ask you what your opinion is, don’t offer it.
 Doing so will make you seem meddlesome or wary of your child’s decision-making skills and it’s likely that it will prevent your child from coming to you for advice at all.
-When in doubt, keep your mouth shut unless you truly feel your child’s decision could threaten their safety or jeopardize their future.
+When in doubt, trying listening without response unless you truly feel your child’s decision could threaten their safety or jeopardize their future.

 Latest College & Financial Aid News

 May 24, 2016

 by Susan Dutca12-year-old Tanishq Abraham has already earned three associate's degrees and has been accepted to two University of California system four-year colleges.
 60 percent of college students today are twice that age before they earn a single bachelor's degree.
 Tanishq Abraham started taking college courses at age 7 and has been accepted to UC Davis and received the highest honor - a Regents [...]